truekas/PencilSharpener/README.md

 Go into VT2 (`CTRL+ALT+F2`).
 If you can't get to VT2, you will have to use a flash programmer (ch341a) or find some other way to get a root shell.
 You will need `vboot_utils` and `curl` (preinstalled on ChromeOS).

-Bridge pins 3 and 8 on the flash chip, and run these commands in your shell (EXAMPLE PROVIDED FOR NISSA BOARDS):
+Bridge pins 3 and 8 on the flash chip, and run these commands in your shell (THE EXAMPLE PROVIDED IS FOR NISSA BOARDS):
 ```bash
 flashrom --wp-disable # if applicable
 curl -LO https://raw.githubusercontent.com/truekas/PencilSharpener-Kv4/refs/heads/main/src/unrolled_nissa.bin